 version X and try to send coins to an address that's using

 version Y, they won't go through.

 The same is true for Sia.
-If you have not updated to 1.3.7, but send coins to someone who has updated, the transaction won't be received on the other end.
+If you have not updated to 1.3.7 or later, but send coins to someone who has updated, the transaction won't be received on the other end.
 It will look like those coins have disappeared.

-Since all exchanges that trade Siacoin have updated to 1.3.7, sending coins to an exchange from a pre-1.3.7 wallet will result in the loss of those coins.
+Since all exchanges that trade Siacoin have updated to 1.3.7 or later, sending coins to an exchange from a pre-1.3.7 wallet will result in the loss of those coins.